omersiar/go-microepoch/README.md

 *(It could have been one of popular services/software like [Jenkins](https://jenkins.io/), [Bamboo](https://www.atlassian.com/software/bamboo) it would not change our workflow).
 (You may also use git's [post/pre commit hooks](https://www.atlassian.com/git/tutorials/git-hooks) for local automated builds).*

-Thanks to automated services we do not need any development environment for Go, one can simply push changes to the git repository (via WebIDE or even mobile phone) then it can be built by an automated Continuous Integration system, this enables us to work with virtually on any device and anywhere in the world.
+Thanks to automated services we do not need any development environment for our Go application, one can simply push changes to the git repository (via WebIDE or even mobile phone) then it can be built by an automated Continuous Integration system, this enables us to work with virtually on any device and anywhere in the world.

 <p align="center">
   <img src="https://i.imgyukle.com/2019/03/11/FvH30.png">